Skip to main content

 Important:

-• When using the data feed output at 0 delay, captions will not show in the Editor.
+• When using the a delay under 1 minute, captions will not show in the Editor.

 • To switch the automated captions method (e.g., from closed to open captions), follow these steps: stop the automated captions generation, stop all destinations, stop the channel, and stop the video source.
 Then, restart everything in reverse order: start the video source, select the proper captions mode, start the channel, start the captions, and finally, start the destinations.